stevehalliwell/ulox-work/README.md

 }
 ```
 This is done by generating the AST nodes in the parser.

-Note: the backing fields, are always named \_VAR_NAME and setup by the interperter before the classes init is called, so they can be used directly in the init function itself.
+Note: the backing fields, are always named \_VAR_NAME (prepended with an underscore).
+These backing fields are set up by the interperter before the class init is called, this allows the backing fields to be used directly in the init function itself.